In this world, nothing is certain, except death, taxes and the alarming regularity with which the Crass Indian Tourist goes viral.

 Groups of these men, who treat women like carnival attractions, feel emboldened to go a step further when their behaviour goes unchecked.
 A few weeks ago, a man was filmed drunkenly blocking a woman’s path, with a note in his mouth.
 When the woman retaliated, he proceeded to angrily make obscene gestures at her.
 In November, a 19-year-old Mumbai influencer, mistaken for a foreigner, was harassed at Baga Beach.
 Several men approached her to ask that quintessentially Indian question, “How much?”

 This behaviour is often branded as the Dillification of Goa, and while Delhi men deserve every mote of contempt that comes their way, men from other states fare no better.
-Male tourists from Karnataka, Tamil Nadu, Telangana, Rajasthan, Haryana, Uttar Pradesh land up in the state to harass women like it’s going out of fashion—but it’s Goa that ends up with the reputation.
+Male tourists from Karnataka, Tamil Nadu, Telangana, Rajasthan, Haryana, Uttar Pradesh land up in the state and harass women like it’s going out of fashion—but it’s Goa that ends up with the reputation.
 Goa shows up in travel advisories.
 And it’s Goa’s beaches that foreign women will learn to avoid.

 Also read: Indian students keep getting stuck in war.
 Families send kids anywhere for Dr title